Galaxy has been using roads responsibly for over 40 years. Arrogant drivers and cyclists are ruining it for the rest of us.

-How I See a Lot of Cyclists Behaving in My Mind's Eye
+How I See Cyclists

 Cycling is without a doubt great exercise.
 A bike is a carbon neutral mode of transport.
-When used properly, in the right hands and legs, a bike is a far superior way of getting around, in comparison to a gas guzzling, polluting motor vehicle.
-Yet, all too often the hands and legs in charge of bikes turn out to be those of arrogant idiots.
+When used properly, in the right hands and legs, a bike is a far superior way of getting around, in comparison to a gas-guzzling, polluting motor vehicle.
+Yet all too often, the hands and legs in charge of bikes turn out to be those of arrogant idiots.

 1) They think they own the road.

-2) They ignore the rules such as stopping at red lights or one way systems.
+2) They ignore the rules, such as stopping at red lights or one-way systems.